Updated: February 18, 2021

-Will Shepherd’s Care Vaccinate my Loved One (Long Term Care and Designated Supportive Living)?
+Will Shepherd’s Care Vaccinate new residents to Long Term Care and Designated Supportive Living?

 How is informed consent obtained?

+Shepherd’s Care respects the autonomy and choice of the individual.
 All residents who are their own decision makers are able to provide informed consent.
 If they are not their own decision maker, the legal decision maker on file is able to provide informed consent.
+Further, we afford all individuals the opportunity to refuse vaccination.
 The AHS consent form (applicable to long term care and supportive living only) can be downloaded here.